The Office of Community Development

 The Office of Community Development serves to administer and oversee numerous projects for the benefit of the community.

-Roadrunner Recreation Trail: Roadrunner Recreation Trail is a little over 5 miles of paved city and rural trail.
-The trail begins at the intersection of Main Street and Coyote Pass, heading north along Oilfield Avenue and circumventing around Lake Sheloole.
-It loops back into Shelby on the City Shop Road.
+Roadrunner Recreation Trail: The Roadrunner Recreation Trail is a little over 5 miles of paved city and rural trail.
+The trail officially begins at the intersection of Main Street and Coyote Pass, heading north along Oilfield Avenue and circumventing around Lake Shel-oole.
+The trail loops back into Shelby on the City Shop Road.
 A mid-way loop intersects the trail at the Coyote Hills subdivision.
-Exercise stations; benches; pet stations and points-of-interest signage compliment the trail system.
+A picnic area on the north-east corner of Lake Shel-oole; exercise stations; benches; pet stations and points-of-interest signage compliment the trail system.

-Shelby-Toole County Community Transportation Safety Plan: The City of Shelby in partnership with Toole County has initiated the Shelby- Toole County Community Transportation Safety Plan and DUI Task Force.
-The group meets quarterly to discuss strategies and priorities in our efforts to make our city and county safer for all residents.
-Priorities for the group include Inattentive/Distracted Driving Strategies and Impaired Driving Strategies.
+Shelby-Toole County Community Transportation Committee/DUI Task Force: The City of Shelby, in partnership with Toole County commissioners, judicial officials, health department; law enforcement; School District #14; Marias Medical Center; Montana Department of Transportation; and Montana Highway Patrol meet on a quarterly basis to discuss strategies and priorities in an effort to make our city and country safer for all residents.
+Priorities of the group include Inattentive/Distracted Driving Strategies and Impaired Driving Strategies.

-Community Forestry Program: Over the last 2 decades, the City of Shelby has been recognized as a Tree City USA.
-As such the city has continually sought to initiate and improve our forestry program that creates a healthier tree community.
-Tree care and maintenance workshops; Arbor Day activities; Master Plans for our trail and business districts; a utility partnership; professional tree care in our parks and public areas; and teaching our children to be good stewards have long reaching benefits.
+Community Forestry Program: Over the last 20 years, the City of Shelby has been recognized as a Tree City USA.
+As such, the city has continually sought to initiate and improve our forestry program that creates a healthier tree community.
+Tree care and planting workshops; Arbor Day activities; Master Plans for our trail and within the community; a utility partnership; annual tree care in our parks and public areas; and teaching our children to be good stewards have long reaching benefits.